andygreen-1/Biden_Administration_Policy_Actions/index.md

 ## Introduction

-The Biden Administration Policy Tracking Project aims to record, summarize, and visualize policy actions taken by the Biden administration.
+The Biden Administration Policy Tracking Project is a nonpartisan effort to record, summarize, and visualize policy actions taken by the Biden administration.
 Policy actions include, but are not limited to: making a statement in support of a given policy, taking administrative action, issuing executive orders, and acting upon legislation.

 I started this project with a few different use cases in mind.
-First, it may be a helpful resource for people who want to stay in the loop with what the new administration is doing policy-wise, but don’t have the time to constantly monitor the news.
-These users may find it interesting to check out the dashboard titled “Biden Administration Policy Actions”, where you can see a collection of recent actions grouped by policy category (e.g., COVID-19, economic policy, or immigration).
+First, it may be a helpful resource for people who want to stay informed about what the Biden administration is doing policy-wise, but don’t have the time to constantly monitor the news.
+These users may find it interesting to explore the three interactive dashboards below.

 Additionally, the project may be a useful resource for reporters and other policy-focused writers to help keep track of all of the newsworthy actions that the administration has taken in a given policy area.
 These users may benefit from working directly with the [underlying data](https://docs.google.com/spreadsheets/d/1-fpsf5ETwbPBGUgl85pAY2X2dz3MtTj4dpuXNO_qq4k/edit#gid=0) that I’ve collected, using the filters to drill down on actions by policy category, date, and/or the type of action (e.g., executive, administrative, or legislative).

-Finally, the dataset as a whole may present unique research opportunities for political scientists, data scientists, and researchers more broadly.
+Further, the dataset as a whole may present unique research opportunities for political scientists, data scientists, and researchers more broadly.
 These users may prefer to download the full [dataset](https://docs.google.com/spreadsheets/d/1-fpsf5ETwbPBGUgl85pAY2X2dz3MtTj4dpuXNO_qq4k/edit#gid=0) and analyze it as they see fit.

 The next section of this page contains a series of visualizations exploring policy actions taken by the Biden administration, along with brief descriptions of each.
 After that, I discuss the data collection and classification process in more detail.
 Finally, I close with a brief discussion of the dataset’s strengths and weaknesses.